bytefish/bytefish.de/blog/pgbulkinsert_example.md

 for the entity to parse.
 Then a ``PgBulkInsert`` object is instantiated, which is the ``LocalWeatherDataBulkInserter`` defined above.

 Then the CSV file is parsed.
 You have to be careful and wrap the ``CsvParser<TEntity>.readFromFile`` method in a [try-with-resources statement](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html), so the File Handle gets disposed properly.
-The result of the parsing is a ``Stream<CsvMappingResilt<LocalWeatherData>>``, which is then consumed by the ``LocalWeatherDataBulkInserter``.
+The result of the parsing is a ``Stream<CsvMappingResult<LocalWeatherData>>``, which is then consumed by the ``LocalWeatherDataBulkInserter``.
 The
-``Stream<CsvMappingResilt<LocalWeatherData>>`` result type might look scary, but it basically only contains the parsed object and a flag if it is valid or not.
+``Stream<CsvMappingResult<LocalWeatherData>>`` result type might look scary, but it basically only contains the parsed object and a flag if it is valid or not.
 A CSV file might contain invalid entries (wrong formats), and you don't want to stop parsing because a single line is invalid.

 We only want to import valid entities into the database, so the stream is further filtered for valid entries and then mapped to the result entities.
 This stream is then consumed by the